On the characterization of Bow-up and Global Radial solution for free boundary system with nonlinear inhomogeneous gradient and source term: Introduction and Main results

 where $p,q \in(0,\infty)$, $u(0,x), v(0,x) \geq 0$.
 The authors proved that both functions $u(x, t)$ and $v(x, t)$ must blow up in finite time if $pq >1$ and $(\max\{p, q\}+1)/(pq-1) \geq N/2$, while there exits global solution, if $0 < pq \leq 1$.
 Later, H. A. Levine \cite{ALV} studied the above system in a more general situation on $D \subseteq \R^N$, ($D$ was a cone or $D$ was the exterior of a bounded domain) with $pq >1$ and $p,q \geq 1$, where the Fujita-type global existence–global nonexistence theorem is proved.
 It was shown in \cite{ALV} that there exists a critical value $c(D)$ such that (i) if $(\max\{p,q\} + 1)/(pq - 1) \geq c(D)$, no nontrivial, nonnegative global solutions exist, while (ii) if $(\max\{p,q\} + 1)/(pq - 1) < c(D)$, both nontrivial global and nonglobal solutions exist.
 Moreover, when $D$ is $\R^N$ or a cone, (i) holds with equality, but when $D$ is the exterior of a bounded domain, the case of equality in (i) is open.
 An explicit formula for $c(D)$ is given in each case.
 The system (\ref{eqs_main_system_EH}) with free boundary conditions in one space dimension was considered by M. Wang and Y. Zhao \cite{MY}, where the comparison principle was used to study the blowup/global solution questions, namely, if $p > 1$, then this system exists globally in time, provided that initial functions $u_0$ and $v_0$ are suitably small, whereas the solution blows up in finite time in the case initial functions $u_0$ and $v_0$ are large enough.
 Otherwise, if $0 < p \leq 1 $, then there are global solution.
 Castillo and M. Loayza \cite{RM} extended the problems in \cite{MM, MM1,ALV} to more general parabolic systems with the coefficients are time-dependent and homogeneous Dirichlet boundary condition, in which the authors found the conditions that guarantee the global existence and the blow-up in finite time of nonnegative solutions.
 In another development, Ghoul-Nguyen-Zaag \cite{TVH1} studied the cauchy problem for a non-variational (including gradient term) semilinear parabolic system, in which the authors establish the existence of a corresponding solution $(u, v)$ to this system such that $u$ and $v$ blows up simultaneously at the finite time $T_{max}$ with $a$ being the only blowup point of $u$ and $v$.
 However, there are still very limited investigations on the blow up and global solutions for free boundary problem, especially for the cooperative system in higher dimensional space with nonlinear gradient, and that is also the main goal of this paper.

 Inspired by the mentioned works, in this paper, we investigate the influence of the coefficients to the blowup and global phenomena of the radial solutions of the two-free boundaries system (\ref{eqs_main}).
-This type of two free boundaries problem has been first studied by Y. Du and C. H. Wu \cite{YCH, CHW} to describe the spreading to two competing species into the available environment but their spreading speeds are different.
-Here we can understand that the different boundaries two heat flux densities invades the environments with different initial data and different sources but lead to the same global phenomena or blow-up in a finite time.
 Moreover, the presence of nonlinear gradient terms in the system (\ref{eqs_main}) yields significant difficulties since it requires deep technique to look for the sub and super solutions.
-For other blow-up/global phenomena for the system, we refer the interested reader to \cite{FH,RW} and the references therein.
-Here, intriguingly, we find a profound effect of the coefficients of power-type on the blowup and global phenomena.
-Our main result reads as follows :
+Here, intriguingly, we find a profound effect of the coefficients associated with power-type nonlinearities on the blowup and global phenomena, which can be understood that the solution of (\ref{eqs_main}) with the different boundaries and different sources starting by different initial data but lead to the same global phenomena or blow-up in a finite time.